Zekiye Sultan: Exile and death

-At the exile of the imperial family in March 1924, Zekiye and her family including her husband, daughter, and grandsons settled in Pau, Pyrénées-Atlantiques, France where the whole family lived in one room in a hotel, which they never paid because the Paşag had been the grandson of Gazi Osman Paşah.
+At the exile of the imperial family in March 1924, Zekiye and her family including her husband, daughter, and grandsons settled in Pau, Pyrénées-Atlantiques, France where the whole family lived in one room in a hotel, which they never paid for because the Paşag had been the grandson of Gazi Osman Paşah.
 Her mother chose to remain in Turkey, in her mansion in Serencebey, where she died in 1930.

 According to Neslişah Sultan, she was chubby and had lost most of her hair, and scarcely left the house.
 She would dress up and wear a blonde wig.
 She used to collect miniature animals, goats, and flowers, and also ate a lot of sweets.

 Zekiye Sultan died on 13 July 1950 in Pau, Pyrénées-Atlantiques, France at the age of seventy-eight, and was buried there.
-Her husband outlived her by two years, and dying in 1952.
+Her husband outlived her by two years, dying in 1952.